 - The City reserves the right, at its discretion, to review any employee's electronic work product and messages and resource usage to the extent necessary to ensure that the system is being used in compliance with this policy and any other local, state or federal law.
 Such review will only be allowed by authorized personnel.

-E-mail Etiquette - Users of E-mail should consider the following guidelines when sending E-mails:
+Users of email should consider the following guidelines when sending emails:

 - Do not send offensive jokes, frivolous messages or anything which is or could be construed as discriminatory in nature.